WORK WITH EXPERIENCED ATTORNEYS TO NEGOTIATE TERMS, PROTECT YOUR RIGHTS, P.2

-Commercial eviction is an area where a business needs to be aware not only of the terms of the proposed lease agreement for commercial property, but also state law.
-Under state law, landlords have the right to remove commercial tenants when they remain in possession of the property without the commercial landlord’s permission after the expiration of the lease.
+Commercial evictions is an area where a business needs to be aware not only of the terms of the proposed lease agreement for their leased commercial property, but also Florida State Law.
+Under Florida Statutes, Chapter 83, Part I, Florida Commercial Landlords have the right to remove their commercial tenants when they remain in possession of the property without the commercial landlord’s permission after the expiration of the lease.
 The length of the lease, and the proper procedure for renewal, are therefore important to clarify and negotiate.
-Typically, commercial lease agreements last one to two years, but the time can vary.
-Commercial landlords may also seek eviction of a commercial tenant for defaulting on rent payment after receiving notice of the required payment.
-The proper procedure for renewing the lease should also be clearly laid out, and businesses need to be aware of their notice rights under state law.
+Typically, Florida residential leases last for one year, but Florida commercial lease agreements can last for many years with several option periods for renewal.

-Businesses should, of course, always work to remain current on rent payments, but there may be times where this isn’t always possible.
+Businesses should, of course, always work to remain current on rental payments, but there may be times where this isn’t always possible.
 By law, commercial landlords can effectively waive their right to evict a commercial tenant by accepting past due rent payments with the knowledge that the tenant is in breach by nonpayment.
 Negotiation with the landlord after defaulting on rent can, therefore, sometimes allow a tenant to avoid eviction.